scottfr/SystemsBook/The Process of Modeling/Process of Modeling.md

 : Exogenous items are those that you include in the model but which you do not directly simulate.
 For instance, if we thought temperature had a significant effect on hamster survival, we might want to include historical temperature data in the model.
 We do not want to simulate this data though, we just want to use it as an exogenous input into the model.

 Omitted
-: Omitted items are those that, though we may acknowledge they do impact the hamsters either directly or indirectly, we choose not to include in the model.
+: Omitted items are those that we choose not to include in the model, even though we may acknowledge their existence and potential (direct or indirect) impact on the hamsters.
 Even the most ambitious and comprehensive model will need to draw the line somewhere.

 Figure 1 illustrates two different model boundaries for the hamster model.
 The top diagram depicts a small, conservative model with many features excluded from the model.
-The bottom figure illustrates a much more ambitious model where many additional items are made endogenous to the model and there are much fewer omitted items.
+The bottom figure illustrates a much more ambitious model where many additional items are made endogenous to the model and there are many fewer omitted items.

-When developing a model, we recommend starting with the boundaries as narrow as possible.
+We recommend starting with narrow boundaries.
 In the minimum viable model, you will want to omit as many different mechanisms as possible.
-As you receive feedback and people push for the inclusion of different mechanisms, you can slowly expand the boundaries of the model.
+As you receive feedback and people push you to include more mechanisms, you can slowly expand the boundaries of the model.
 We recommend starting small and expanding as necessary.

 ~ Exercise

-Create a boundary diagram for a model of human population growth in the next 100 years.
-What would be the endogenous, exogenous and omitted items in this model.
+Create a boundary diagram for a model of human population growth over the next 100 years.
+What would be the endogenous, exogenous, and omitted items in this model?

 ~ End Exercise

 ~ Exercise

-Create a boundary diagram for a model forecasting the total quantity of pencils sold within the united states for the next 50 years.
-What would be the endogenous, exogenous and omitted items in this model.
+Create a boundary diagram for a model forecasting the total quantity of pencils sold within the United States for the next 50 years.
+What would be the endogenous, exogenous, and omitted items in this model?

 ~ End Exercise

 ## From Mental Models to Simulation Models

-Generally speaking, a single individual should ultimately be responsible for the design and implementation of a model.
+Generally speaking, a single individual should be responsible for the design and implementation of a model.
 Models "designed-by-committee" are understandably suffused with compromise and a greater lack of focus.
 That said, even though one person is ultimately calling the shots, many voices and perspectives are there to be heard in the modeling process.
 The more input there is into a model, the better the resulting model will most likely be.

 The people you are working with generally will not be experts in modeling.
-Because of this, even if they are intimately familiar with the system you are attempting to model, it will sometimes be difficult to take their freeform insights and transform them into a formal model structure and accompanying numerical equations.
-In fact people often have great difficulty communicating and describing their own mental models of a system.
+Even if they are intimately familiar with the system you are attempting to model, it may be difficult to transform their freeform insights into a formal model structure and accompanying numerical equations.
+In fact, people often have great difficulty communicating and describing their own mental models of a system.
 A number of useful tools and techniques can be used to help elicit information on people's mental models.
 We discuss three of these tools in the following sections.

 ### Reference Mode Diagrams